donnaada/basic-express-server/README.md

-# LAB - Class xx
+# LAB - Class 02

-## Project: Project Name Here
+## Project: Basic Express Server

-### Author: Student/Group Name
+### Author: Donna Ada

 ### Problem Domain

-Concise Description of why this app exists
+Dynamic API Phase 1: Build your core, standards compliant Express server.
+From a business requirements standpoint, we will be building a basic Express server using best practices, including server modularization, use of middleware, and tests.

+#### Person Route

+  - Method: GET
+  - Path: /person
+    - Expects a query string from the user with a “name” property
+    - When present, output JSON to the client with this shape: { name: "name provided" }
+    - Without a name in the query string, force a “500” error

 ### Links and Resources